 Shield your plant from extreme cold, as frost exposure can trigger stress responses, including yellowing.

-Implement protective measures like relocating the cactus indoors or providing insulation to mitigate temperature-related stressors and sustain its vibrant green vitality.
+Implement protective measures like relocating the plants indoors or providing insulation to mitigate temperature-related stressors and sustain its vibrant green vitality.

-Incorporating these preventive measures into your cactus care routine can significantly reduce the risk of yellowing and ensure your plant remains a vibrant and healthy addition to your botanical collection.
+By integrating these preventive steps into your cactus care regimen, you can markedly decrease the likelihood of yellowing, maintaining your plant as a lively and flourishing element of your botanical collection.

 This depends on why the cactus has turned yellow in the first place.